bewchabbacc/docker-environments/sa_site/README.md

 cannot be used in production since in production the website must actually be an unchangeable part of the Docker image.

+#### Coding

+To code just go in docker-environments/sa_site/sa_site_v2.
+There you have the source code in a Git repo and you can work as you usually do.

+Create branches, push out code, create PR.
+It's business as usual.

+#### Before pushing live

-Before pushing to AWS for testing, it is recommended you switch to the prod machine first and make sure your changes still work (they should, since there is no other difference between the two machines, but better safe then sorry).
+Before pushing to AWS for testing, it is recommended you switch to the prod Vagrant machine first and make sure your changes still work (they should, since there is no other difference between the two machines, but better safe then sorry).